christophfranke/signal-chain/README.md

 )
 ```

 Here we have created a chain, that will format a number into a string.
-There are a few things going on here:
+There are a few things going on:
 - The first `$.select` has a type parameter `number`, that specifies that we expect a number as input.
 If we do not specify this, typescript will infer `unknown` and complain about the `Math.round(x)` operation.
+This is the recommended approach of defining input types.
+If the first operator is not a `$.select`, you can always add an empty select operation `$.select<ExpectedType>()`.
-- The `$.if` operator will only execute the inner chain, if the condition is true.
+- The `$.if` operator is a higher order operator.
+That means, it expects a chain (or multiple elements) as a parameter.
+They define the *inner chain*.
+The *inner chain* will only execute, if the condition is true.
-- The `$.assert` operator is similar to the `$.if` operator, in that if the condition is met, the inner chain will execute.
+- The `$.assert` operator, also a higher order operator, is similar to the `$.if` operator, in that if the condition is met, the *inner chain* will execute.
 In contrast to the `$.if` operator, it performs static type inference.
-In this case, all `number` input is rewritten into a `string` be the `$.select` operator, so typescript can infer that the signal after the assertion block is always a `string`.
+Here, all `number` input is rewritten into a `string` by the `$.select` operator, causing typescript to infer that the signal thereafter is always a `string`.

-We can now use the chain to format any number.
+We can now use this chain to format a number.
 ```typescript
 const counter = $.primitive.create(0)
 const formatted = $.primitive.connect(